 Open Point of Dispensing are meant to dispense free medication for those affected by the emergency at a spacious and easily accessible public location.
 In the event of an emergency, public health will provide information about when and where to report to a POD on our website, via social media, radio, television and newspaper.

-Purpose of an Open POD
+Open POD Policies

-Anyone who is not showing symptoms of illness within Washington County can come to an open POD.
+Washington County residents who do not show symptoms of illness can come to an open POD.
 If you are showing symptoms of sickness, you will be asked to go to your regular clinic for treatment.